Amzil-Mustapha/Increment-Decrement-Redux-Toolki/README.md

 6- To use redux state in other component use useSelector hook from react-redux.

 7- First Step is to configure our Store, now this is where you’ll see the magic of redux toolkit!
-Now your redux store src/app/store.js will contains